 |Potential Experimenters||To build your own paper model, click here for the materials:|

 The National Aeronautics and Space Administration (NASA) Space Communications and Navigation (SCaN) Program is responsible for providing communications and navigation services to space flight missions throughout the solar system.
 Astronauts, mission controllers, and scientists depend upon the reliable transmission of information between Earth and spacecraft, from low-Earth orbit to deep space.
 The SCaN Testbed is an advanced integrated communications system and laboratory facility to be installed on the International Space Station (ISS).
-Using a new generation of Software Defined Radio (SDR) technologies, this ISS facility will allow researchers to develop, test, and demonstrate new communications, networking, and navigation capabilities in the actual environment of space.
-The SCaN Testbed will thus advance space communication technologies in support of future NASA missions and other U.S. space endeavors.
+Using a new generation of Software Defined Radio (SDR) technologies, this ISS facility allows researchers to develop, test, and demonstrate new communications, networking, and navigation capabilities in the actual environment of space.
+The SCaN Testbed advances space communication technologies in support of future NASA missions and other U.S. space endeavors.

 During its development at NASA Glenn Research Center, the SCaN Testbed was also known as the Communications, Navigation, and Networking reConfigurable Testbed (CoNNeCT) project.

 SCaN Testbed Value for Space Missions